tybottorff/bottorffdocs/notes/literature_notes.md

  - **mechanistic model: CTLA-4 blockade induces autoreactivity by mobilizing newly detectable clones, irAE-mediating clones may be enriched within population of activated T cells, distinct from other tissue-specific immunopathologies driven by oligoclonal response to specific antigens like celiac**
 ## Discussion
  - **with how early TCR diversification is here compared to how late irAEs can develop, TCR repertoire changes can't be the only factor in irAE development**
+# Immunodeficiency and autoimmunity: companions not opposites
+ - PNP (purine nucleoside phosphorylase) mediates phosphorolysis of inosine, deoxyinosine, guanosine, deoxyguanosine, PNP deficiency leads to accumulation of (deoxy)guanosine and dGTP
 # Immunogenic correlates of immune-related adverse events for anti-programmed cell death 1 therapy
 ## Abstract
  - 9,104 patients across 21 cancer types